kitnil/awesome/README.md

 ## JavaScript

+- [kibana-object-format](https://github.com/istresearch/kibana-object-format) - A Kibana plugin for displaying objects and arrays of objects.
+- [on-reddit](https://github.com/caisah/on-reddit) - Firefex Addon which checks if the current URL was submitted to reddit
 - [kiwibnc](https://github.com/kiwiirc/kiwibnc) -
 - [ViewImage](https://github.com/bijij/ViewImage) - Extension to re-implement the "View Image" and "Search by image" buttons into google images.
 - [wdio](https://github.com/blueimp/wdio) - Docker setup for WebdriverIO with automatic screenshots, image diffing and screen recording support for containerized versions of Chrome and Firefox, Mobile Safari and Mobile Chrome via Appium, Safari on MacOS as well as Edge, Edge Legacy and Internet Explorer on Windows 10.